peterhinch/micropython-touch/README.md

 ```
 ![Image](./images/dialog.JPG)

 An active dialog box.
-Auto generated dialogs contain only `pushbutton`
+Auto generated dialogs contain only `Button`
 instances, but user created dialogs may contain any widget.

 This implements a modal dialog box based on a horizontal row of pushbuttons.